 \subsection{Table Expansion.~}

 Table expansion can be regarded as an inverse process of table splitting.
 The table splitting method synthesizes joint table-text reasoning instances from only tables, while the table expansion method tries to integrate information from the original texts surrounding the table.
 Specifically, the table expansion method first finds the relevant sentences and then uses the Text-To-Table operator to transform essential information of the sentences into tabular form.
 If the generated table shares the same row name or the same column name with the original table, they can be integrated into a new expanded table.
-Afterwards, UCTR can apply the Program-Executor and NL-Generator on this expanded table as in the table splitting method.
+Afterwards, UCTR-ST can apply the Program-Management and Program-Transformation techniques on this expanded table as in the table splitting method.
 Finally, we synthesize a joint table-text reasoning instance with evidence from the original table and text.

 Table-To-Text and Text-To-Table operators are designed for joint reasoning on heterogeneous data.
-For table-only scenarios, we can follow the same procedure but just use the NL-Generator and Program Executor modules.
-Thus, UCTR can become a unified framework that can cope with both homogeneous and heterogeneous scenarios.
+For table-only scenarios, we can follow the same procedure but just use the Program-Management and Program-Transformation modules.
+Thus, UCTR-ST can become a unified framework that can cope with both homogeneous and heterogeneous scenarios.